 GE announced that it plans to offer a full range of products that will offer connected services, including Google Assistant support.
 Those appliances will include refrigerators, ovens, ventilation hoods, dishwashers, air conditioners, washers, and dryers, and will be spread across five distinct brands produced by the massive manufacturer.

 “For GE Appliances, connected leadership starts with consumer tech that is purposeful and practical,” Shawn Stover, the vice president of GE Appliances’ SmartHome Solutions team, said in a statement.
 “Working with Google, we have created a more natural way to communicate with your appliances that allows you to speak your request like you would with any friend or family member who’s helping around the house.”

 To enable the Google Assistant functionality, link your Google Home account to U+ Connect, GE’s platform for internet-connected appliances.
-Once enabled, you’ll be able to issue shorthand commands that Google Assistant will understand and enact.
+Once enabled, you’ll be able to issue shorthand commands that

 Joining GE in the adoption of Google Assistant support is Electrolux, the world’s second-largest appliance-maker.
 Starting in 2019, the company will include new functionality with its internet-connected kitchen products — starting with ovens — that will expand voice controls available through Google’s voice assistant.

 “We are very happy to collaborate with Google to give people a simple, rewarding way of interacting with their connected Electrolux appliances,” says Dan Arler, head of major appliances EMEA at Electrolux.
 “Voice control supports a clear user need.
 Whether it’s hands-free cooking or just an easier way to interact with the oven, we think consumers will love it.”

 - GE Lighting launches colorful, customizable rope lights with a built-in microphone

 - 8 Google Assistant settings you should disable or adjust